Introduction

 Damage floaties

 When applying damage, you may want to show how much damage was done.
-While the MMFeedbacks already offers a system to do so, TDE includes a dedicated feedback you can use that will ease the process of passing damage info to the floating text spawner : the MMFeedbackTopDownEngineFloatingText.
+While the MMFeedbacks library already offers a system to do so, TDE includes a dedicated feedback you can use that will ease the process of passing damage info to the floating text spawner : the MMFeedbackTopDownEngineFloatingText.
 This feedback lets you trigger the appearance of a floating text, that will reflect the damage done to the target Health component.
 This requires that a MMFloatingTextSpawner be correctly setup in the scene, otherwise nothing will happen.
 To do so, create a new empty object, add a MMFloatingTextSpawner to it.
 Drag (at least) one MMFloatingText prefab into its PooledSimpleMMFloatingText slot.
 You’ll find such prefabs already made in the MMTools/Tools/MMFloatingText/Prefabs folder, but feel free to create your own.

 Animations, explosions, knockback, particles